 - How are people with my disability viewed in the host country?
 How will I field questions about my disability?

 - What kinds of accommodations will I need in terms of housing and transportation once in the host country?

 - What resources are availabile to me in the host country if I need assistance or support?

 - Will my disability prevent me from participating in excursions offered by my program?

-If you would like to discuss your needs related to a disability, please contact the Associate Director of Education Abroad.
+If you would like to discuss your needs related to a disability, please contact your program manager in Education Abroad.
 We require that students who anticipate needing accommodations for a disability submit an official accommodation letter from their university by the deadline (see the Dates and Deadlines sheet posted to your Program Home Page).